IulianGiusca95/Aspect-Based-Sentiment-Analysis/README.md

 - Opinion Term Extraction, solved with Conditional Random Fields;
 - Polarity Detection, solved with the Multilinear Regression Classifier and text pre-processing.

-The code has been documented in the _Disertatie_fin.pdf_, available in Romanian.
+The code has been documented in the Dissertation paper, available in Romanian, upon request.

 # Data required for download